kahunacohen/trackit/README.md

         table: ~
 ```

-`trackit` includes commonly used currency symbols.
+`trackit` comes populated with commonly used currency symbols.
 See `trackit currency list`.
 If you need to add a currency,
 do `trackit currency create`.

 Now, for each month, get the average conversion rate and add it with `trackit rate create`.